Guillermo1213/EDB/README.md

 # Eat-Da-Burger
-If you can think of it, we can  Node.js/Express/MySQL/Handlebars/Materialize

-This application demonstrates a simple full stack application with a front end implemented with HTML/CSS and elements from the Materialize framework and the backend implemented with Node.js and Express.
-HTML templating is done with the help of Handlebars.
+If you can think of it, we can spell it!
+That's right, unlike the way this project was presented to me, I will explain that all we are doing is accepting a typed burger description and then eating or not!
+So.. what does that mean exactly?
+Check it out, it includes Handlebars/Express/MySQL all on the beauty that is Node.

-The user may enter any burger name to add it to the menu.
-This also adds the new burger entry into the MySQL database.
-The initial burger entry is added as *available* on the menu and placed on the left side of the screen.
-The user may then eat any burger by clicking on it, which moves it into the adjacent column and updates its status accordingly in the database.
+Go ahead and enter any burger name that your heart desires!
+This will add the burger entry into the MySQL database.
+This will render it as being *ready* on the menu whilst placing it on the left.
+You can then devour the burger by clicking on it,this will move the burger to the right side and update it accordingly in the database.

 ## Usage

-To run the application locally

-Install the application dependencies.

-	cd eat-da-burger
-	npm install

-Finally, run the node server locally.

-	node server.js

-Now, open the local application on port 3000 at the URL: `http://localhost:3000/`.

 ## Contribution
 Currently just a learning project by yours truly, [Guillermo Garcia Jr.](https://guillermo1213.github.io/Bootstrap-Portfolio/),if you have any questions, comments, or concerns you can find my portfolio by clicking on my name.
 Thanks for taking time to readme! :kissing_heart: